Seafood boil: New England

-In New England, a clam bake is traditionally done on a beach.
+In New England, a clambake is traditionally done on a beach.
 A pit is dug in the sand and lined with stones.
 A fire is built on top of the stones from driftwood.
 Once the fire dies down, seafood is placed on the stones and covered with seaweed and a canvas tarp.
 The residual heat from the stones along with steam from the moisture of the seaweed combines to cook the food.
 While lobster is often featured at clam bakes, some authors suggest that in practice, lobster will not be fully cooked by the time the stones have lost most of their heat.

 An alternative to the labor-intensive bake is the New England Clam Boil.
 Like other regions, corn, potatoes, and sausage are popular additions.
 Recipes from the region suggest that little or no seasonings are added.
 Beer is often used as the boiling liquid.

 Charente-Maritime

 The Charente-Maritime département of France, on the Bay of Biscay, is noted for the abundance of mussels.
 The Éclade des Moules (or, locally, Terré de Moules) is a bake often held on the beaches outside of La Rochelle.
 The mussels are arranged in concentric circles on a plank so that the hinged part of the shell is facing up.
 Pine needles are mounded on top to a depth of a foot or so and set afire.
 The needles burn down quickly, producing a rich resinous smoke.
 Two or three minutes after the fire goes out, the ashes are swept away and the mussels are eaten directly from the shell along with country bread, butter, and white wine.